sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 Create your REST API token in Databricks
 --------------

-Create your token in Databricks.
+Create your token in Databricks by following the steps given below.
 It would be used in making REST API calls to Databricks from Fire Insights.

 1. Login to your Databricks Account.
 ++++++++++++++++++++++++++++++++